Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Let's go back to the code we started with

-Now you can see all of the mistakes I made.
+Now you can see all the mistakes I made.

-email could be null, we can fix that in our config
+email could be `null`, we can fix that in our config

 user could be anything, we can fix that with a type predicate

 But what's the third error?

-You might notice that I'm attempting to return Result.
+Notice that I'm attempting to return a Result.

 Results are great because they force the caller of a function to deal with potential Errors

 You can't just accidentally forget about them like Exceptions

+Like...
+I forgot here... and here

-Like we forgot to deal with them here, suprise, last one I promise
+SURPRISE, last one I promise

-Exceptions, like nulls, are a problem much bigger than TypeScript.
+Exceptions, like `null`s, are a problem much bigger than TypeScript.

-In fact, excluding HTML/CSS, the top 10 of Stack Overflows most used languages all either use exceptions or something worse.
+In fact, excluding HTML, all top 10 of the most used programming languages either use exceptions or something worse.

-There will be a subset of people who feel attacked by this video.

-But here's the thing... it's ok.
+You can fix this in a number of ways, how you do it is up to you.

 ## But seriously, I love it

+Please don't leave this video thinking TypeScript is awful, or that I hate it.

 TypeScript is a beautiful mess... but the best of us are.

-All languages are flawed, learning those flaws helps keep us safe, and lets us make smug content for the internet.
+All languages are flawed, knowing those flaws keeps us safe,

+and lets some of us make smug content for the internet.

 And for that, if nothing else, how can I not love TypeScript.